-The following is a summary of the qualifications and experience of each of the individuals who will be appointed as directors, including biographical data for at least the last five years and an assessment of the experience, qualifications and skills of each such nominee, other than Mr. Armes, whose qualifications and experience are set forth in "Executive Officers."
+The following is a summary of the qualifications and experience of each of the individuals who will be appointed as directors, including biographical data for at least the last five years and an assessment of the experience, qualifications and skills of each such nominee, other than Mr. Armes, whose qualifications and experience are set forth in "-Executive Officers."

 Michael Gambrell, 61, is a former Executive Vice President of The Dow Chemical Company and served as an advisor to the Chairman and CEO of Dow from 2011 to 2012.
 He retired in 2012 after serving 37 years with the company.
 During his time at Dow, Mr. Gambrell served on the company's Executive Leadership Committee, Strategy Board, Sustainability Team and Geographic Leadership Council, and is an ex officio member of Dow's board of director's Environment, Health and Safety Committee.
-In 2012, Mr. Gambrell founded GamCo, LLC, a privately-held company providing advisory services to public, private equity, and start-up companies as well as nonprofit organizations.
+In 2012, Mr. Gambrell founded GamCo, LLC, a privately-held company providing advisory services to public, private equity, and start-up companies as well as non-profit organizations.
 He serves as Chairman of the Campbell Institute.
 In addition, Mr. Gambrell is a director and a member of the Executive Committee and Strategic Planning Committee of the National Safety Council.
 He also serves on various venture capital and private company boards of directors.
 In addition, he served as a director of TRW Automotive Inc. and as a member of the TRW audit committee until the company's sale in 2015.
 He is also a Director Emeritus of the US-India Business Council.
 Mr. Gambrell served as a member of The University of Michigan Engineering Advisory Council from 2006 to 2012.
 From 2010 to 2012, Mr. Gambrell served on the U.S. Department of Commerce Manufacturing Council, which advises the Secretary of Commerce on matters related to the competiveness of the U.S. manufacturing sector.
 Mr. Gambrell received his Bachelor of Science degree in Chemical Engineering from Rose-Hulman Institute Technology in Terre Haute, Indiana.
-CSWI will benefit from Mr. Gambrell's experience as an executive and director of public companies and his experience with mergers and acquisitions and their integration.
-Mr. Gambrell's technical leadership skills and knowledge and experience in addressing health, safety and environmental issues will also be beneficial to the CSWI Board.
+CSWI will benefit from Mr. Gambrell's technical leadership skills and knowledge and experience in addressing health, safety and environmental issues will also be beneficial to the CSWI Board.